 There’s a lot going on in the business world.
-After a grueling year, most franchises have opened back up and seem relieved that a new normal is here – or at least is on the way.
+After a grueling year, most franchises have opened back up.
+They seem relieved that a new normal is here – or at least is on the way.

-And yet, it’s unlikely that even one CEO will accept excuses in the next 18 months when it comes to sales and progress: “Don’t blame the economy.
-Don’t blame the virus.
-Don’t blame the weather.
-Don’t blame a lack of employees.
+And yet, it’s unlikely that even one CEO will accept excuses in the next 18 months when it comes to sales and progress.
+They’ll say “Don’t blame the economy, the virus, the weather, or on a lack of employees.
 I want innovation and solutions.”

 Here are a few tips to get you started.